 She asked, “What advice, information, or tips could I offer that would offset the devastating financial hardships so many of us are facing?”
 She left the question hanging, as many of us can relate to the limitations of personal finance right now.

 My initial response — however unsatisfying and incomplete in this moment — is to vote this fall.
-Request your mail-in ballot and educate yourself on the policies that we need to fix, including those that impact our personal finances.
-From there, become an advocate — and demand the financial services industry advocate – for real, lasting change.
+Request your mail-in ballot.
+Educate yourself on the policies that we need to fix, including those that impact our personal finances.
+And become an advocate — and demand the financial services industry advocate – for real, lasting change.

 As a starting point in my own efforts, I’ve created a new Vote page on my website.
-I include links to voting resources and highlight the systemic issues that seem to most impact my clients’ finances, with ways to get involved and take action.
+To start, I offer links to voting resources.
+I also highlight the systemic issues that seem to most impact my clients’ finances.
+I then include sites where you can get involved and take action.
 The list certainly isn’t comprehensive and will remain a work in progress, but it’s designed to serve as a reminder.
 Financial planning, however we may have defined that term previously, is no longer complete without advocacy.